brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-edwin-torres.md

       of civilization for the special purpose of raising the moral standard of our political, business, and social life."
 She divides her time between Chile and New York.'
+  - person: tongo-eisen-martin
+    event_bio: Originally from San Francisco, Tongo Eisen-Martin is a poet, movement worker, and educator.
+His latest curriculum on extrajudicial killing of Black people, We Charge Genocide Again, has been used as an educational and organizing tool throughout the country.
+His book titled, "Someone's Dead Already" was nominated for a California Book Award.
+His latest book "Heaven Is All Goodbyes" was published by the City Lights Pocket Poets series, was shortlisted for the Griffin Poetry Prize and won a California Book Award and an American Book Award.
 date: 2020-11-04 13:00:00 -0500
 end_date: 2020-11-04 14:00:00 -0500
 series: 165